 I often say that we are fortunate to have chosen a craft that can be started with a relatively small investment.
 That said, you will be more confident about choosing the right ones if you become familiar with what they look like and how they work.
 Don't worry, you'll be stitching in no time!

 Please Note: To show you photograph of each counted cross stitch supply category below, I used images from Amazon.
-Not only do they look better than my beat-up supplies, but they more accurately display what's currently available.
+Not only do they look better, but they more accurately display what's currently available.
 If you click on a photo below, a new tab will open up to Amazon.
 There, you can read more details and reviews about individual products.
 This window will also stay open so that you can continue reading.

 Speaking of beat-up supplies, you'll need Fray Block or similar product to prevent the edges of your fabric from raveling.
 Click to learn how to prepare your fabric for cross stitch.